Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

-Duistermaat--Kolk--Varadarajan~\cite{DKV83} studied in great depth the case $M=G$, $\gamma$ a fixed semisimple element, and $f$ the elementary spherical function of spectral parameter $\mu$ multiplied by some characteristic function of compact support.
+Duistermaat--Kolk--Varadarajan~\cite{DKV83} studied in great depth the unweighted case $M=G$, with $\gamma$ a fixed semisimple element, and $f$ the zonal spherical function of spectral parameter $\mu$ multiplied by some characteristic function of compact support.
 Via the stationary phase method and the study of singularity of the phase functions they are able to produce an asymptotic for large frequencies ($\mu\to \infty$).
-Lapid-M\"uller~\cite{LM09} treated the case of $\gamma=1$ (and $M\neq G$) in a way similar to~\cite{DKV83}.
-This was a key ingredient in their proof of the Weyl's law with remainder term.
+Lapid-M\"uller~\cite{LM09} treated the weighted case $M\neq G$, with $\gamma=1$, in a way similar to~\cite{DKV83}.
+This was extended by the first-named author~\cite{Matz}*{\S12} to the case of \emph{split} $\gamma$, using parabolic descent.
+Our present approach is completely independent, even in the split case, and in fact we can recover the main results of~\cites{LM09,Matz} from Theorem~\ref{thm:bound:orb:int:real} and Proposition~\ref{prop:spher:fct:bound}.

 The other direction is if $\gamma$ varies.
-Our formulation allows a direct comparison with classical germ expansions~\cite[\S 13]{Ar88a} which correspond to $\eta=0$ (then the test function $f$ is smooth and bounded).
+Our formulation allows a direct comparison with classical germ expansions of Harish-Chandra~\cite{HC57} and Arthur~\cite{Ar88a}*{\S13} which correspond to $\eta=0$ (then the test function $f$ is smooth and bounded).
 The most recent result in this direction is Arthur~\cite{ArthurGerm} who has generalized the descent formulas and germ expansions of Harish-Chandra to the weighted case.
-If $\gamma$ is regular semisimple and $\eta=0$, then it is shown in~\cite[\S 3]{ArthurGerm} that the bound for $J_{M}^G(\gamma,f_1)$ holds for any $B>0$ and that the constant $C(f_1)$ can be taken as a continuous semi-norm on $C_c^{\infty}(G)$ that extends to the Harish-Chandra Schwartz space.
+If $\gamma$ is regular semisimple and $\eta=0$, then it is shown in~\cite{ArthurGerm}*{\S3} that the bound $J_{M}^G(\gamma,f)\le C_B(f)D^G(\gamma)^{-B}$ holds for any fixed $B>0$ and that the constant $C_B(f)$ can be taken as a continuous semi-norm on $C_c^{\infty}(G)$ that extends to the Harish-Chandra Schwartz space.

-The relative position of $K$ and $O(\gamma)$ as submanifolds of $G$ play a role in finding good bounds for the weighted orbital integrals since $J_M^G$ is a distribution supported in the orbit $O(\gamma)$ and the test function is unbounded in a neighborhood of $K$.
-If $(M,\gamma)=(G, \pm1)$, then $O(\gamma)=\{\gamma\}\subset K$, and the test function is not defined on that point.
+The relative position of $K$ and $O(\gamma)$ as submanifolds of $G$ play a role in finding good bounds for the weighted orbital integrals since $f\mapsto J_M^G(\gamma,f)$ is a distribution supported in the orbit $O(\gamma)$ and the test function is unbounded in a neighborhood of $K$.
+If $(M,\gamma)=(G, \pm1)$, then $O(\pm 1)=\{\pm 1\}\subset K$, and the test function $f\|\cdot \|^{-\eta}$ is not defined on that point.
 The theorem says that conversely the condition $(M,\gamma)\neq (G,\pm 1)$ is sufficient to obtain cancellations.
+Our estimate is soft in the sense that the proof doesn't require hard analysis estimates at the cost of poor exponents (besides Arthur's theory of weighted orbital integrals, our main analytic input is a multidimensional van der Corput estimate with derivatives of order $2$).
+From a representation-theoretic perspective, the analysis in~\cite{Sarnak87} for $n=2$ relies on the fact that Fourier transforms of local weighted orbital integrals are explicitly known for the group $\SL(2,\R)$.